zhenrong-wang/lichat/README.md

 LiChat is a light-weight chat room service.
 It provides many features:

-- Super light.
-It is UDP-based, message-based, easy to deploy.
+- Super-light.
+It is UDP and message based, very easy to deploy.
-- Pure service.
+- Pure-service.
 It works with any UDP client from any platform.
 - Privacy.
 It doesn't store any message at the backend/server side.
 - Freedom.
-It is free software, and support free speech, no censorship by default.
+It is free software, and support free speech, no censorship.
 - Functional:
   - manages multiple clients
   - allows multiple users
-  - process text messages
+  - processes text messages
-  - support public chats, tagging users, and private messages.
+  - supports public chats, tagging users, and private messages.

 That's it, as simple and light as possible.